 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the creation of the shower room and internal kitchen.
-It seems reasonable to assume that these alterations were carried out more than 20 years ago.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen and formation of shower room.